The-Randalorian/Open-Assistant/README.md

 A work-in-progress open source python assistant, which will, hopefully, turn out similar to alexa, siri, cortana, and others.

 # Installation
 Install the required packages (see below) then download `apples.py` and `open_assistant_en_us.apc` from here.
-Run apples.py and it will download the everything else automatically.
-Every thing 'should' automatically update as well.
+Run apples.py and it will download every required package automatically.
+Everything 'should' automatically update as well.
+Currently, a few smart home devices are supported, and must be installed separately.
+To install them, copy the specified file to the root directory on your local machine. and run the command specified to install necessary addons.
+*yeelight `yeelight.apm` `pip install yeelight`
+*

 # Required Packages
 The following is a list of libraries required for open assistant: